Compositionality/compositionality-latex-template/README.md

 ## Bugs and issues
 If you encounter any problems using this class please analyse the error message carefully and look for help online; http://tex.stackexchange.com/ is an excellent resource.
 If you cannot resolve a problem,  open a bug report in our bug-tracker under https://github.com/compositionality/issues.
+You should provide the full source of a minimal working LaTeX file that reproduces the problem, as well as the log file showing the error to help you.
+Bug reports without minimal working examples will be ignored.
 You can also contact us via email under executive@compositionality-journal.org, but it may take significantly longer to get a response.
-In any case we need the full source of a minimal working LaTeX file that reproduces the problem, as well as the log file showing the error to help you.

 ## Future changes
 List of changes to the compositionalityarticle class that we would like to implement: